marie0394/ACNH_children_flowers/README.md

 # ACNH_children_flowers
 Shows the children that can be generated from two parent flowers.
+Download the zipped _Download_ file and run the Main.exe file.

 The yellow box can be used to find the genes of the parents you want to mix.
 To find a gene:
   1. Click on the flower you are going to mix in the green column.